 History of the Park

 Hunting was banned in the reserve but farming and grazing continued within its borders and wildlife began to decline as a result.
 In 1932, conservationist Mervyn Cowie sought to address the problem by campaigning for the creation of a national park system in Kenya.
 He was successful, and the Southern Game Reserve became the flagship Nairobi National Park.
-All human activities (except wildlife viewing) were banned within the reserve and its game soon flourished again.
+Cowie was elected as the park's director, a position that he held for over 30 years.
+All human activities (except safaris) were banned within the reserve, Maasai pastoralists were controversially removed, and its animal populations soon flourished again.

 What to Do

-Other attractions include a network of safe walking trails, viewpoints and picnic sites, where you can get out of your vehicle and soak up the sounds and smells of the bush while enjoying an al fresco lunch.
-In 1989, president Daniel arap Moi ordered the burning of 12 tons of confiscated elephant ivory inside the park as a symbol of Kenya’s zero tolerance policy on ivory trafficking.
+Other attractions include a network of safe walking trails, viewpoints, and picnic sites, where you can get out of your vehicle and soak up the sounds and smells of the bush while enjoying an al fresco lunch.
+One of the best walking trails takes you to the hippo pools, where the largest concentration of these aquatic herbivores can be found; while the most scenic picnic area is arguably Impala Observation Point with its panoramic hilltop views.
+In 1989, former president Daniel arap Moi ordered the burning of 12 tons of confiscated elephant ivory inside the park as a symbol of Kenya’s zero tolerance policy on ivory trafficking.
 This event is commemorated by the Ivory Burning Site Monument.

 How to Visit